Showing posts with label non-fiction. Show all posts

 A Tontyn Hopman illustration for Rungli-Rungliot

 Godden’s retreat is not at Rangli-Rangliot itself but in a so-called “out-bungalow” some miles away, where one of the tea-planters would be stationed and would live when, as she put it, not drinking or hunting.
 She refers to the place as Chinglam.
 Like Rangli-Rangliot, this is a real place, eccentrically spelled; in A Time to Dance she uses the correct spelling, Jinglam.
 It is isolated; it can be reached by car but via a vertiginous road on which one had to strain in first gear.
 An expedition to Darjeeling, for mail or shopping, is an undertaking.
 Yet Jinglam is, it seems, its own reward – a place of staggering beauty, with the valley falling away steeply thousands of feet in front.
 The Swiss nanny, Giovanna, takes to yodelling; the sound “rings right across the valley” and before long the workers in the tea-plantation start to do it too.
-Behind the house there is a high saddle behind from which Godden and her children could see the eternal snows of Kanchenjunga.
-When tiring of this they could come back to a warm and welcoming bungalow.
+Behind the house there is a high saddle from which Godden and her children can see the eternal snows of Kanchenjunga.
+When tiring of this they can come back to a warm and welcoming bungalow.
 “The oil lamps I bought from the Thieves Bazaar in Calcutta are a success. ...The lamps are Victorian and they are beautifully shaped, gilt, and they give a soft adequate light.”
 The planters are mostly gone to war, but the head planter remains and is kind and popular.
 A keen naturalist, he “has shot everything [but] is as avid to shoot everything again …I went to tea with him and he had a python in his chicken-run.
 It was a full-sized python but there was no need to be afraid ...because it was anchored in the middle by a deer that it had eaten, which was progressing, by degrees of slow digestion, towards its tail.”

 There are few other Europeans around, but there are of course her staff. (“The cook was very turbulent, and left partly because he was turbulent and partly because he had foot-rot.”)
 And there are plenty of visitors; pedlars, wandering Lepchas from Sikkim and people from the plains and two Bhutias (Bhutan is quite close by).
 She presents the latter as wild and savage people.
 I wonder if they were; the Bhutanese are rather civilised.
 But in 1941 they would have had little contact with outsiders.
 In fact Rungli-Rungliot, brief though it is, is a haunting snapshot of a quite recent past.
 But it is also the account of an idyll, in one of the most beautiful places on earth, suspended between the bright blue of the Teesta river and the eternal snows of Kanchenjunga, bathed in the soft light of a Victorian oil lamp or the sparkling air of a crystal winter’s morning.